fagan2888/ose-course/README.md

 We organize the course around the two flagship codes of our group.
 After a brief introduction to the class and our initiative, we use two of our flagship codes to explore selected issues in software engineering, numerical methods, and computational engineering.

-### Introduction to OpenSourceEconomics
+### Introduction

-We provide a general introduction to computational modeling in economics and the `OpenSourceEconomics` initiative.
+We provide a general introduction to computational modeling in economics and our `OpenSourceEconomics` initiative.
 We outline opportunities for students to get involved.

 ### `respy`